Bayesian Inference for Spatial-Temporal Non-Gaussian Data Using Predictive Stacking: Additional data analysis

 We offer some additional data analysis from the North American Breeding Bird Survey to supplement the results in Section~\ref{sec:data_analysis} of the main article.
 In the survey, the data are collected annually during the breeding season, primarily in June, along thousands of randomly established roadside survey routes in the United States and Canada.
 Routes are roughly 24.5~miles (39.2~km) long with counting locations placed at approximately half-mile (800~m) intervals, for a total of 50 stops.
 At each stop, a citizen scientist, highly skilled in avian identification, conducts a 3-minute point count recording all birds seen within a quarter-mile (400~m) radius and all birds heard.
 Routes are sampled once per year.
 In addition to avian count data, this dataset also contains route location information including country, state and the geographic coordinates of the route start point.
 The variable `car' records the total number of motorised vehicles passing a particular point count stop during the 3-minute count period.
 The variable `noise' represents the presence/absence of excessive noise defined as noise from sources other than vehicles passing the survey point (e.g. from streams, construction work, vehicles on nearby roads, etc.) lasting 45 seconds that significantly interferes with the observer's ability to hear birds at the stop during the 3-minute count period.
 More information on the survey can be found online at BBS 2022 data release (\url{https://www.usgs.gov/data/2022-release-north-american-breeding-bird-survey-dataset-1966-2021}).

-The main article discusses the global regression coefficients.
+The main article discusses the global regression coefficients under different models.
+In Table~\ref{tab:bbs_scale}, we present the posterior summary of the elements of the between-process covariance matrix under the multivariate process assumption.

 Figures~\ref{fig:bbs_supp1}~and~\ref{fig:bbs_supp2} display side-by-side plots of the observed point counts and interpolated spatial surfaces of the posterior median of the processes assigned to the intercept and the predictors `car' and `noise', revealing clear spatial-temporal patterns in the effect of the predictors.